Trinity Green: History

-In 1833 the then Bishop of Durham, William Van Mildert (1765 - 1836) gifted five acres and the land of an existing burial site called the "The Monument" (originally a mass grave from a prior cholera outbreak) to the town of Stockton.
-Upon this land, the process of building of and designing Holy Trinity Church began, using funds originally allocated for church building in the Commissioners' church Act of 1818.
+In 1833 the then Bishop of Durham, William Van Mildert (1765–1836) gifted five acres and the land of an existing burial site called "The Monument" (originally a mass grave from a prior cholera outbreak) to the town of Stockton.
+Upon this land, the process of building of and designing Holy Trinity Church began, using funds originally allocated for church building in the Church Building Act 1818.
 It was designed by John and Benjamin Green, and construction began in 1834.
-It was consecrated as an Anglican church on December 22, 1835, making it the first parish church of Stockton.
+It was consecrated as an Anglican church on 22 December 1835, making it the first parish church of Stockton.
 The church spire originally measured 200 feet high making it the tallest building in the area at the time, however, the top was lost during a gale in 1882.

-Holy Trinity continued to serve the Anglican community of Stockton faithfully for many years, being listed as a Grade II* protected building on the January 19, 1951.
+Holy Trinity continued to serve the Anglican community of Stockton faithfully for many years, being listed as a Grade II* protected building on the 19 January 1951.
 In September 1955 it was reported that the churchyard was to be converted into an open space.
 From this point onwards, the area was designated a public park for local citizens, but the church itself continued to be in service.

 The church continued to operate until 1982 when the decline in members and finances forced it to close.
-In 1985 the building was taken over by the Greek Orthodox church, but the church was plagued by vandalism until it was destroyed by fire in Autumn of 1991 and added to the 'Heritage At Risk register' by Historic England.
+In 1985 the building was taken over by the Greek Orthodox church, but the church was plagued by vandalism until it was destroyed by fire in Autumn of 1991 and added to the 'Heritage at Risk register' by Historic England.
 The cause of the fire was never established.

 The ruin continued to be vandalised until it was protected by a steel fence.
 In 2007, funding was secured to improve the site using funding from the European Regional Development Fund, as well as an additional £350,000 was secured through discussion between the local government and English Heritage.
 By 2009, the site had undergone renovation with works including boundary improvements, entrance features, seating, a heritage trail and interpretation panels and preparation works for illumination of the ruin.
-With the safety of the site being secured, the status of the protected building was removed from the 'Heritage At Risk register' in June of that year.
+With the safety of the site being secured, the status of the protected building was removed from the Heritage at Risk register in June of that year.

 The park is now the site of many of Stockton's cultural events such as Stockton International Riverside Festival and its carnival, as well hosts annual Remembrance Day services.